 Risks Of Spot Trading In Cryptocurrency

-1. CFD and futures trading are more flexible than spot trading.
+• CFD (contracts for difference) and futures trading are more flexible than spot trading.

 Difference Between Spot Trading In Cryptocurrency And Crypto CFDs